openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The evaluation of a lambda expression is distinct from the execution of that lambda body.

-If the evaluation of a lambda expression at runtime completes normally, then it produces a reference to an object, and is thus similar to the evaluation of a class instance creation expression.
+If completing normally at runtime, then the evaluation of a lambda expression produces a reference to an object.
+In that case, it is similar to the evaluation of a class instance creation expression.

 The evaluation of a lambda expression:

--  allocates and initializes a new instance of a class with the properties below, or
+-  Allocates and initializes a new instance of a class with the properties below; or

--  refers to an existing instance of a class with the properties below.
+-  Refers to an existing instance of a class with the properties below.

-The evaluation of the lambda expression completes abruptly, and an *OutOfMemoryError* is thrown if there is a new instance to be created but the available space is not sufficient for it.
+The evaluation of the lambda expression completes abruptly, and an *OutOfMemoryError* is thrown if a new instance is to be created but the available space is not sufficient for it.

-During a lambda expression evaluation, the captured values of that lambda expression are saved to lambda’s internal state.
+During a lambda expression evaluation, the captured values of that lambda expression are saved to the internal state of the lambda.

 .. index::
    runtime